← nerzia GRE Prep

 It depends on your study style.
 For practice-focused learners, nerzia offers the most tests (100+) with AI-generated questions.
 For video learners, Magoosh has the best lessons.
 For official questions, ETS POWERPREP is essential.
 Most students benefit from combining 2–3 tools.

 Yes.
-ETS POWERPREP Online gives you 2 free full-length practice tests with real GRE questions. nerzia's free tier gives you 2 additional tests per section with AI explanations.
-Magoosh offers a free vocabulary flashcard app.
+ETS POWERPREP Online gives you 2 free full-length practice tests with real GRE questions. nerzia's free trial gives full access for 3 days.
 Combined, that's a solid free prep foundation.

 Most students need 4–12 weeks of focused prep.
 If your diagnostic score is close to your target (within 5 points), 4–6 weeks of daily practice may be enough.
 If you need a 10+ point improvement, plan for 8–12 weeks.
 Consistency matters more than total hours.